CyrilCommando/SankakuCacher/README.md

 automatically download images sankakucomplex

-# SankakuCacher is a browser extension which aims to enable you with rich archival opions (or, cache if you will) for all images you browse on chan.sankakucomplex.com.
+# SankakuCacher is a browser extension that aims to enable you with rich archival options (or, cache if you will) for all images you browse on chan.sankakucomplex.com.

 # Features: